 Let us start by saying anyone, literally, anyone can try either one of these ombré hairstyles.
 However, one might suit you better than the other, depending on what you’re looking for.

 Light brown ombre is a great hair color choice for women who have somewhat tanned skin and what to bring out more the darkish color of their skin.
 The reason behind this it’s straightforward: Light ombré helps you show off your tanned complexion.

 So, if you’re a blond or light-skinned girl who wants to look as if she has been kissed by the sun during the summer, these light brown hairstyles are definitely the right choice for you.

-Now, getting to talk about the dark brown ombré, this hairstyle has almost a contrary effect on the light brown ones.
-First, it will help you create more texture on your hair, give you more volume and depth, which is great, but it doesn’t end there.
+Now, getting to talk about the dark brown ombré, this hairstyle has almost the opposite effect on the light brown ones.
+First, it will help you create more texture in your hair, and give you more volume and depth, which is great, but it doesn’t end there.

 People who actually go for this hairstyle instead of the lighter version don’t really care about bringing out their skin color but want to get more depth into their hair.

 Brown Ombré Hairstyle Ideas

 We have almost all the types of brown ombre hairstyles that you can choose from in this list!
 So if you’re ready, let’s get started.

 1. Black to Brown Ombré

 If you really wish to make your brown ombre hair stand out, the best color pairing for it would be no other than shiny natural black hair.
 Don’t forget to cur the ends of your hair for the perfect finishing touch.